sbb-design-systems/lyne-angular/src/angular/table/table.md

 #### Filtering

-SBB Angular does not provide a specific component to be used for filtering the `SbbTable` since there is no single common approach to adding a filter UI to table data.
+Lyne Angular does not provide a specific component to be used for filtering the `SbbTable` since there is no single common approach to adding a filter UI to table data.

 A general strategy is to add an input where users can type in a filter string and listen to this